Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 9. Who Should Use This (And Who Shouldn’t)

-Let me be brutally honest about who this tool is for.
+Let me be brutally honest about who this tool is for in 2026.

-1. Terminal-First Developers If you live in zsh or bash and rarely touch your mouse, Gemini CLI feels natural.
-It’s built for people who think in commands.
+1. Terminal-First Developers – If you live in zsh or bash and rarely touch your mouse, Gemini CLI feels natural.

-3. Budget-Conscious Developers Solo devs, students, indie hackers—the free tier is genuinely generous.
-1,000 daily requests with Gemini 2.5 Pro access at $0/month is unbeatable.
+3. Budget-Conscious Developers – Solo devs, students, indie hackers.
+1,000 daily requests with Gemini 3 Pro access at $0/month is unbeatable.

-1. VSCode Power Users If you’re deeply integrated into VSCode extensions, snippets, and workflows, Claude Code’s IDE integration is superior.
-Gemini CLI requires copy-pasting code between terminal and editor.
+2. VSCode Power Users – Claude Code’s IDE integration remains superior.
+Gemini CLI requires more copy-pasting between terminal and editor (though Google Antigravity addresses this with a full IDE experience).

-4. GUI-Preferred Developers If you prefer clicking buttons over typing commands, use claude.ai web interface or ChatGPT instead.
+4. GUI-Preferred Developers – If you prefer clicking buttons, use Claude’s web interface or ChatGPT instead.

 User Persona Comparison